 Step 2: Raising vehicle

-Have vehicle in gear/park and use the Ebrake.
+Place the vehicle in gear/park and use the Ebrake.
+For extra assurance, chalk one of the rear wheels.
 Either jack vehicle and place it on stands or use ramps.
-I like to use ramps.
+Ramps will only work if you aren't too low.
 Please be careful and take your time with either option.
 The factory manual that comes with the car will show you where and how to jack the car with the supplied jack located under the trunk carpet.
+Easy spot is the front middle jack pad and placing the stands on the rear control plates.

 Step 3: Removing lower cover